Setting the Workshift (Fanuc CNC Lathe)

 To do this we need to set the workshift.

-The way we do this is to effectively tell the machine where the tool is in relation to the workpiece.
+The way we do this is to effectively tell the machine where the tools are in relation to the workpiece.

-First you need to call out the tool and its offset.
+First you need to call out a tool and its offset.